katur/eegi/README_database_migration.md

 temperature datatype | string (e.g. "25C") | decimal
 experiment date datatype | string | date is\_junk datatype | integer | boolean
 is\_junk values | -1 "definite junk", never to be trusted (e.g. wrong worms, wrong bacteria); 1 "possible junk", not up to standards (e.g. temperature slightly off, too many worms per well, bacterial contamination).
 However, these definitions weren't used consistently. | No separation of possible vs definite junk.
-Anything untrustworthy should either be deleted (including pictures), or have a comment in the database explaining why it is junk, in order to discourage future consideration (all isJunk==-1 to date has such a comment, so it is okay to migrate these experiments as is\_junk=True).
+Anything untrustworthy should either be deleted (including pictures), or have a comment in the database explaining why it is junk, in order to discourage future consideration (all "definite junk" to date has such a comment, so it is okay to migrate these experiments as generic junk).

 ### `experiments` app: manual scores
 **concept** | **GenomeWideGI** | **eegi**